giuseppetrivi/telegram-bot-basic-project-structure/README.md

 The `ViewWrapper` class is similar to `BaseEntity` class.
 This class has a defined `__callStatic` magic method which, for every "get" static call of the sub-classes (`Keyboards` and `InlineKeyboards`), returns the formatted buttons to set as argument into `reply_markup` parameter, into a `sendMessage` request, for example. </br>

-The buttons can be defined statically as public constant into the subclasses (is described into the specific file of the classes how do this). </br>
+The buttons can be defined statically as public constant into the subclasses (is described into the specific file of the classes how to do this). </br>
-For `Keyboards` and `InlineKeyboards` are used, respectively, `KeyboardsTrait` and `InlineKeyboardsTrait`, two [traits](https://www.php.net/manual/en/language.oop5.traits.php#:~:text=Traits%20are%20a%20mechanism%20for,living%20in%20different%20class%20hierarchies.) which offer the function to create the keyboard an the inline keyboard from an array:
+For `Keyboards` and `InlineKeyboards` are used, respectively, `KeyboardsTrait` and `InlineKeyboardsTrait`, two [traits](https://www.php.net/manual/en/language.oop5.traits.php#:~:text=Traits%20are%20a%20mechanism%20for,living%20in%20different%20class%20hierarchies.) which offer the function to create the keyboard and the inline keyboard from an array:
 ```php
 // (into Keyboards class)
   public const MAIN_MENU = [